Analysis of Structured Deep Kernel Networks: Analysis of approximation properties

 \item At least 2 different centers $z_1 \neq z_2$ are given. \end{enumerate} \end{assumption}

-\begin{rem} An exact characterization of the first requirement within Assumption \ref{ass:wide_assumptions} seems to be possible with help of advanced tools from harmonic analysis, however this is beyond the scope of this paper.
-We remark, that e.g.\ the Gaussian or the basic Mat\'ern kernel satisfy this assumption due to the Stone Weierstraß Theorem. \end{rem}
+\begin{rem} An exact characterization of the first requirement within \Cref{ass:wide_assumptions} seems to be possible with the help of advanced tools from harmonic analysis, however this is beyond the scope of this paper.
+We remark, that e.g.\ the Gaussian or the basic Mat\'ern kernel satisfy this assumption due to the Stone--Weierstrass theorem. \end{rem}